Meet Our Team

 Malini Lakhani is a Technical Management professional, having worked primarily for major Aerospace companies.
 She has been an active volunteer and engaged in community service for many years.
 Malini has a Masters in Electrical Engineering from University of Southern California, and has made New Jersey her home after growing up in California.

-Helen Mazarakis is a writer with a background in Community Development.
-She serves on the Board of the Community Foundation of NJ, the Newark Public Library Foundation and Brick Academy in Newark.
-Helen has lived in Montclair for 20 years and is navigating life with an empty nest.
+Helen Mazarakis is a writer with a background in community and organizational development.
+She chairs the Board of the BRICK Education Network in Newark, the Advisory Committee of the Trust for Public Land NJ, and the Advisory Committee of the GreenLight Fund Greater Newark.
+Helen has lived in Montclair for 25 years and is navigating life with an empty nest.

 Ritu Trivedi headshot